Philip Taylor Kramer: Death and investigation

 On February 12, 1995, Kramer drove to Los Angeles International Airport to pick up a business associate and the associate's wife.
 The business associate had been a principal investor in Total Multimedia and also a principal instigator of its bankruptcy reorganization.
 On his way to the airport, Kramer telephoned his wife to advise her that plans had changed, and that the business associate and his wife should go directly from the airport to a hotel, where Kramer and his wife would meet them later.
 Kramer nonetheless appears to have spent forty-five minutes at the airport, for unexplained reasons.

 During his travel to and from the airport, Kramer made a flurry of cell phone calls, including calls to his wife, Ron Bushy and finally to the police.
 In the latter call, Kramer said, "I'm going to kill myself.
 And I want everyone to know O. J. Simpson is innocent.
 They did it."
-Prior to his disappearance, Kramer was hired to analyze the authenticity of a video tape that the FBI and the DEA had on the O.J.
-Simpson murder trial.
+Prior to his disappearance, Kramer was hired to analyze the authenticity of a video tape that the FBI and the DEA had on the O. J. Simpson murder trial.

 Kramer was never heard from again.
 His disappearance led to a massive search, many news reports, and talk show segments including an episode of The Oprah Winfrey Show, America's Most Wanted, The Unexplained ("Strange Disappearances," first aired June 7, 2000) and Unsolved Mysteries (Season 8 Episode 3).
 An article in Skeptic Vol. 4, No. 2, 1996, by Fredric L. Rice reported numerous conspiracy theories about his death.
 In the beginning of the March 6, 1997, episode of Coast to Coast AM, remote viewer Ed Dames told Kathy Kramer-Peterssen, Phil's sister, that his team's findings were that Phil was murdered, the body was buried but quickly decayed due to water, and it was brought to Montana from California.
 More recently, the mysterious disappearance of Kramer was highlighted in an episode titled "CONSPIRACY: Philip Taylor Kramer" on an audio podcast named "Supernatural with Ashley Flowers", released on August 24, 2021.
-The office of James Traficant investigated Kramer's case, and twice asked the FBI to look into it.
+The office of Ohio Congressman James Traficant investigated Kramer's case, and twice asked the FBI to look into it.
 The FBI did not believe there was enough reason to launch a separate criminal investigation of its own, although it assisted the Ventura County sheriff's office.